check-spelling-sandbox/Azure-Sentinel/Playbooks/M365-Security-Posture/readme.md

 1. An Azure Subscription
 2. An Azure Sentinel workspace and instance
 3. A registered application within Azure Active Directory
-4. A user that has Azure Sentinel Contirbutor permissions on the Resource Group that Azure Sentinel is located in
+4. A user that has Azure Sentinel Contributor permissions on the Resource Group that Azure Sentinel is located in

 ## **Set Up**
 First, an application needs to registered in Azure AD and assigned API permissions.